IordanIonut/Xand0/README.md

-# The first game I created using javafx.
+# The first game using javafx.